+'''

 graph -p time DISP HID

+'''

-This command plots the nodal-diameters used in a cyclic symmetry calculation over the frequency (the frequency is stored at the time-position for this type of calculation).
+This command plots the nodal-diameters used in a cyclic symmetry calculation over the dataset-value.
 Only few parameters are written from ccx in frd-format.
-But the user might define his own parameters when he writes data in frd-format (see Parameter Header Record for the format).
+Other applications might define its own parameters in frd-format (see Parameter Header Record for the format of a parameter record).

-8.25 grps
+8.27 grps